PMS or premenstrual syndrome and endometriosis

 - The brain effects of the available progesterone receptor modulators (antagonists and partial agonists) are poorly investigated or understood

-PMS has characteristics of an oversensitivity to progesterone in some women either as a direct brain effect, or eventually indirectly through an effect on the uterus.
+PMS has characteristics of an over-sensitivity to progesterone either as a direct brain effect, or eventually indirectly through an effect on the uterus.

 - Sepede G, Sarchione F, Matarazzo I, Di Giannantonio M, Salerno RM.
 Premenstrual Dysphoric Disorder Without Comorbid Psychiatric Conditions: A Systematic Review of Therapeutic Options.
 Clinical neuropharmacology 2016;39:241-61.